varnishcache/varnish-cache/doc/sphinx/reference/varnishstat.rst

 	the statistics to stdout.

 -f
 	Field inclusion glob.
-A field glob consists of three parts, type, ident and name, where ident is optional.
-Each part can contain a '*' character at the end to match a prefix.
 Use backslash to escape characters.
 If the argument starts with '^' it is used as an exclusion glob.
 	Multiple -f arguments may be given, and they will be applied in order.

 -l
 	Lists the available fields to use with the -f option.